Fearless Girl: Description

-Fearless Girl is meant to "send a message" about workplace gender diversity and encourage companies to recruit women to their boards.
+Fearless Girl was intended to "send a message" about workplace gender diversity and encourage companies to recruit women to their boards.
 The plaque below the statue stated: "Know the power of women in leadership.
-SHE makes a difference," with SHE referring to both the gender of the subject and the NASDAQ ticker symbol of a SSGA supported and gender diverse index fund.
+SHE makes a difference," with SHE referring to both the gender of the subject and the NYSE ticker symbol of a SSGA supported and gender diverse index fund.

 The commission by State Street Global Advisors specified that the statue should depict a girl with hands on her hips and chin up, with a height of 36 inches, which Kristen Visbal and her collaborators then increased to 50 inches, to better match the size of Charging Bull.
 Still, Visbal commented that "I made sure to keep her features soft; she's not defiant, she's brave, proud, and strong, not belligerent".
 She modeled the sculpture on two children from Delaware "so everyone could relate to the Fearless Girl."